Skeeter Davis: 1948–1956: The Davis Sisters; rise to fame

-During her junior year of high school, Skeeter and Betty Jack won a local yodeling contest, whose prize was a time slot singing on a local daytime television show.
+During her junior year of high school, Skeeter and Betty Jack Davis won a local yodeling contest, the prize for which was a time slot singing on a local daytime television show.
 The two were billed as the Davis Sisters, with Skeeter adopting Betty Jack's last name, despite their being unrelated.
 Their appearance on the local program led to them receiving singing opportunities on the Detroit radio station WJR's program Barnyard Frolics.
-After graduating from high school in 1949, Davis relocated to Detroit with Betty Jack, where they completed demonstration recordings for Fortune Records; among these were the song "Jealous Love", which was released as a single in 1953.
+After graduating from high school in 1949, Davis relocated to Detroit with Betty Jack, where they completed demonstration recordings for Fortune Records; among these was the song "Jealous Love", which was released as a single in 1953.

 RCA Victor producer Steve Sholes heard their demos and was impressed by their harmonies.
-In the spring of 1953, Skeeter and Betty Jack met with Sholes at the RCA headquarters in New York City, who offered them a recording contract.
+In the spring of 1953, Skeeter and Betty Jack met with Sholes at RCA's headquarters in New York City, and were offered a recording contract.
 After signing the contract, they left New York to begin recording material in Nashville, Tennessee.
 On May 23, 1953, they recorded "I Forgot More Than You'll Ever Know", a song that had previously been recorded by Sonny James.
 The Davis Sisters toured regionally to support the single on live broadcast radio programs, though Davis recalled that both "were so insecure and uninformed about the [music] business."
 The single was a significant success, spending eight weeks at number one on the country charts in 1953, as well as making the top 20 on the pop charts.
 The record ranks number 65 on the Top 100 Country Singles of All Time, according to Billboard historian Joel Whitburn.